Nuclear strike simulator. Nuclear bombing simulator: what will happen to your house? Games to release atomic bombs from an airplane

 What did NUKEMAP3D do and look like?

 NUKEMAP3D was a mashup between the and the Google Earth Browser Plugin, created by in 2013.
-It allowed a user to see the ground effects of a nuclear weapon over any city in the world in 3D, as well as render a size-accurate mushroom cloud for any given yield of nuclear weapons.
+It allowed a user to see the ground effects of a nuclear weapon over any city in the world in 3D, as well as render a size-accurate mushroom cloud for any given yield of nuclear weapon.
 The goal was to help give a human understanding of nuclear weapons detonations: everyone has seen photographs of nuclear mushroom clouds, but few people have any sense of how large they actually are.
 Even a "small" nuclear weapon (by modern standards), like those used over the cities of Hiroshima and Nagasaki, is many times larger than anything human beings have ever built.
 By engaging the third dimension, something more intuitive triggers in the brain, even more so than the 2D representations possible in the original NUKEMAP.

 Some screenshots from NUKEMAP3D have been preserved (click to see full-sized):